 Hot Side Aeration

 This is somewhat controversial.
-Author and brewer John Palmer explains in his book How To Brew: Everything You Need to Know to Brew Great Beer Every Time that adding oxygen before cooling could allow oxygen to bond with other elements in your wort (and later break free in your beer), causing darkening, oxidation, and “off-flavors and aromas like wet cardboard and sherry” in your finished beer.
+Author and brewer John Palmer explains in his book How to Brew that adding oxygen before cooling could allow oxygen to bond with other elements in your wort (and later break free in your beer), causing darkening, oxidation, and “off-flavors and aromas like wet cardboard and sherry” in your finished beer.

 While Palmer and his book are well-respected homebrewing resources, his take on hot side aeration may not hold true in practice.
 The team over at Brülosophy conducted a hot side aeration “exbeeriment” (damn it, we wish we’d come up with that one!), which resulted in no negative effects on their brew’s flavor.